GetStream/stream-chat-swift/docusaurus/docs/iOS/components/channel.md

 | <img src={require("../assets/channelvc-default.png").default} /> | <img src={require("../assets/channelvc-livestream.png").default} /> |

 ## Channel Query
-When creating a `ChannelController` for the `ChatChannelVC` you can provide a different `ChannelQuery` instead of the default one.
+When creating a `ChannelController` for the `ChatChannelVC` you can provide `ChannelQuery` different from one used by default.
 The `ChannelQuery` is the query parameters for fetching the channel from Stream's backend.
 It has the following initializer:

 ```swift
 public init(